Undergraduate Program History and Philosophy of Science Minor

 History students at PSU build strong relationships with faculty members who are experts in their particular fields, not only through our courses.
-These connections are strengthened through opportunities for career and academic advising, directed research and internships in the local community.
-History majors also can join dedicated student groups and gain exclusive access to scholarships, awards and other financial support.
+These connections are strengthened through opportunities for career and academic advising, directed research, and internships in the local community.

 What can I do with a minor in History and Philosophy of Science?

 The Minor in History and Philosophy of Science is a useful complement to almost any major and provides an opportunity to develop a more diverse and robust resume for graduate study or the job market.
 Students with majors in the natural sciences or engineering can find a greater understanding of their future work by exploring its ethical, political, and social dimensions.
 These contextual perspectives can be particularly useful for students interested in medical school or graduate study in other health-related fields.
 Students with majors in the humanities and arts have an opportunity to analyze the social and cultural impacts of science and technology.
 This perspective can be particularly useful for students interested in law or policy related to environmental or technological issues.
 As with all history courses, developing practical skills in research, analysis, and writing/communication is an important part of the curriculum.

 - HST 434 US Social and Intellectual History